 Q: Is it possible to reduce our corporate or shareholder tax liability to zero?

-Yes, Sub “S” corporations owned by an ESOP do not pay income taxes because ESOP trusts are exempt.
-Also, annual contributions to an ESOP might be significant enough to eliminate taxes even if the ESOP is a partial owner.
+A: Yes, Sub “S” corporations wholly-owned by an ESOP do not pay income taxes.
+Also, annual contributions to an ESOP might be enough to eliminate taxes even if the ESOP is a partial owner.

-Your employees as beneficiaries of an ESOP will be aligned with your financial interests of creating shareholder value.
-So when you decide to sell, everyone will profit from a successful effort.
+A: Your employees as ESOP beneficiaries will be aligned with your financial interests of creating shareholder value.
+So if you decide to sell, everyone will profit from a successful effort.